troclaux/notes/aws.md

   - configuration and vulnerability analysis
   - compliance validation
 - me
-  - users, groups, roles, policies, management and monitoring
+  - management and monitoring of users, groups, roles and policies
-  - enable MFA on all accounts
+  - enable and enforce MFA on all accounts
   - rotate all keys often
   - use iam tools to apply appropriate permissions
+  - analyze access patterns and review permissions

 ### IAM Security Tools